 Areas of Interest:

 Biological Principles, Ecology, Comparative Anatomy

 After completing his B.S. in Wildlife Biology at Colorado State University, Dr. Hokit worked as a park ranger for 4 years for the U.S. National Park Service.
 Returning to graduate school, he completed a Ph.D. in Zoology at Oregon State University studying the behavioral and population ecology of amphibians in the Pacific Northwest including a 4-year study on population declines.
 A two-year post-doc at the University of Florida examined the effects of landscape structure on the demography of populations of reptiles and amphibians.
 He has been a biology professor at Carroll College for the past 20 years.
 While at Carroll, his research has mainly focused on distribution patterns of amphibians and reptiles from Alaska, to Montana, to Ecuador.
 More recently, he is studying infectious disease ecology in an effort to construct an infection risk model for West Nile Virus in Montana.
-He has published over 30 peer-reviewed articles in journals like THE PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCE, ECOLOGY, and CONSERVATION GENETICS.
+He has published over 30 peer-reviewed articles.
 He loves biking, hiking, skiing and long megatransects in remote regions around the world.